Efficient Pauli channel estimation with logarithmic quantum memory: Preliminaries

 \subsection{Tree representation and Le Cam's method}

-We adapt the learning tree formalism of~\cite{chen2022exponential,chen2022complexity} to the setting of Pauli channel eigenvalue estimation.
+We use the tool of tree representation and Le cam's method when we prove the lower bounds for any ancilla-free protocols (\Cref{thm:AdaptConLow}) and $k$-ancilla protocols (\Cref{thm:AdaptConKLow}) in \Cref{sec:MeasComp} and \Cref{sec:SampComp}, respectively.
+We adapt the learning tree formalism of~\cite{bubeck2020entanglement,aharonov1997fault,huang2021information,chen2022exponential} to the setting of Pauli channel eigenvalue estimation.
 We first consider protocols without quantum memory.
-Given an unknown Pauli channel, a (possibly adaptive and concatenating) protocol prepares an input state, constructs a process composed of the unknown quantum channel and carefully-crafted data-processing channels, and performs a POVM measurement on the output state.
+Given an unknown Pauli channel, a (possibly adaptive and concatenating) protocol prepares an input state, constructs a process composed of the unknown quantum channel and carefully crafted data-processing channels, and performs a POVM measurement on the output state.
 Since the adaptive POVM measurement performed at each time step depends on the previous outcomes, it is natural to consider a tree representation.
 Each node on the tree represents the current state of the classical memory.
 By convexity, we can assume that the system is initialized to a pure state in each round.
 Because we consider $T$ measurements, all the leaf nodes are at depth $T$. \begin{definition}[Tree representation for learning Pauli channels with concatenating measurements] Given an unknown $n$-qubit quantum channel $\Lambda$, a learning protocol without quantum memory with query access to $\Lambda$ can be expressed as a rooted tree $\cT$ of depth $T$.
 Each node on the tree encodes the transcript measurement outcomes the protocol has seen so far.
 The tree satisfies the following: \begin{itemize} \item Each node $u$ is associated with a probability $p^\Lambda(u)$. \item For the root $r$ of the tree, $p^\Lambda(r)=1$. \item At each non-leaf node $u$, we measure an adaptive POVM $\cM_s^u=\{\omega_s^u 2^n\ket{\psi_s^u}\bra{\psi_s^u}\}_s$ on an adaptive input state $\ket{\phi^u}\bra{\phi^u}$ going through $M^u\geq 1$ concatenating $\Lambda$ to obtain a classical outcome $s$.
 Each child node $v$ of the node $u$ is connected through the edge $e_{u,s}$. \item If $v$ is the child node of $u$ connected through the edge $e_{u,s}$, then

 where

 Here, $\cC_{1},\ldots,\cC_{M^u-1}$ are data-processing channels. \item Every root-to-leaf path is of length $T$.
 Note that for a leaf node $\ell$, $p^\Lambda(\ell)$ is the probability that the classical memory is in state $\ell$ after the learning procedure. \end{itemize} \end{definition}